'Saw': THR's 2004 Review

-10 years ago, director James Wan and writer-actor (and soon to be director) Leigh Whannell revitalized what had become a relatively sterile horror scene with a film called Saw.
+In 2004, director James Wan and writer-actor Leigh Whannell revitalized what had become a relatively sterile horror scene with a film called Saw.
 The film, which originally debuted at that year’s Sundance Film Festival, kicked off a massive franchise and helped launch the much-derided “torture porn” movement.
-In our review at the time, THR recognized the film’s cleverness and quality, but no one could have foreseen its cultural impact.
-Read THR's original review below.
+In a review at the time, The Hollywood Reporter recognized the film’s cleverness and quality, but no one could have foreseen its cultural impact.
+Read the original review below.

 A horror film demented enough to suggest that its creators might have well benefited from extensive therapy as children, Saw boasts an undeniably original premise and clever plot machinations that lift it several notches above the usual slasher-film level.
 While the proceedings unfortunately get sillier as the film goes on, this feature debut from director James Wan should be reasonably well regarded by fans of the genre and should achieve respectable returns on video, if not theatrically.
 It was recently showcased at the Toronto International Film Festival.

 The truly creepy opening features two characters who wake up manacled in a disgusting underground bathroom, a dead man with a gun in his hand lying between them.
 Young Adam (Leigh Whannell, also the screenwriter) and the older Dr. Lawrence Gordon (Cary Elwes) have no clue as to how they got there or why, and they’re not made to feel any better when the latter finds a tape recorder instructing him that the only way he can save both himself and his family is to murder his fellow prisoner.
 Their captor has also helpfully provided some hacksaws in case either one would like to escape by severing off a limb.